alshedivat/al-folio/_projects/mcmc.md

 ---

 Sampling from arbitrary distributions, that are usually not analytically available, can be a challenging but important task.
 For example in the context of Bayesian inference, drawing samples from the posterior is the go-to method to characterize this otherwise inaccessible distribution.
-Furthermore, calculating integral values of unnormalized distributions, as for example the Bayesian "evidence" (i.e. marginal likelihood) is a key ingredient to model comparison.
+Furthermore, calculating integral values of unnormalized distributions, for example the Bayesian "evidence" (i.e. marginal likelihood) is a key ingredient to model comparison.

 In our paper "Integration with an Adaptive Harmonic Mean Algorithm" we introduce a technique that can reliably estimate integrals and uncertainties over a set of available samples, without any need to generate new samples.